-Risk management remains a key focus of the FDA.
-A revised FDA guidance offers new details and hones the scope previewing the agency’s pilot test of a risk-based system to track data submissions for pharmaceutical manufacturers.
+Risk management remains a strong focus of the FDA.
+A revised FDA guidance offers new details and hones the scope previewing the agency’s pilot test of a risk-based system to track pharmaceutical manufacturers’ data submissions.

 Revised FDA Guidance for Pharmaceutical Manufacturers